fledge-iot/fledge/docs/processing_data.rst

   - **Reload** - reloads the pipeline, discarding any part complete actions.

-  - **Reset** - Resets the canvas to include the pipeline, useful if you have scrolled or zoomed the display and want to revert to seeing the entire pipeline.
+  - **Reset** - Resets the canvas to include the pipeline.
+This is useful if you have scrolled or zoomed the display and want to revert to seeing the entire pipeline.

   - **Undo** - Undo the last action.